kplam624/Stock-Market-Analysis/README.md

 The goal is to create a script using Excel VBA to analyse Stock Market data.
 With the data in the given excel file, the script creates a summary table with the following:

-The ticker symbol, the yearly change, the percent change  and the total stock volume associated with the associated ticker symbol.
+*The ticker symbol,
+*the yearly change,
+*the percent change
+*total stock volume

 # Submission
 Within the submission foldier, contains the final iteration of script along with screenshots of the script being run on the excel file.